bnc-paap/paap-sdm/README.md

 [atomist-quick]: https://docs.atomist.com/quick-start/ (Atomist - Developer Quick Start)

-## Contributing

-Contributions to this project from community members are encouraged and appreciated.
-Please review the [Contributing Guidelines](CONTRIBUTING.md) for more information.
-Also see the [Development](#development) section in this document.

-## Code of conduct

-This project is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
-You are expected to act in accordance with this code by participating.
-Please report any unacceptable behavior to code-of-conduct@atomist.com.

 ## Documentation

 Please see [docs.atomist.com][atomist-doc] for [developer][atomist-doc-sdm] documentation.

 [atomist-doc-sdm]: https://docs.atomist.com/developer/sdm/ (Atomist Documentation - SDM Developer)

-## Connect

-Follow [@atomist][atomist-twitter] and [the Atomist blog][atomist-blog].

-[atomist-twitter]: https://twitter.com/atomist (Atomist on Twitter)
-[atomist-blog]: https://blog.atomist.com/ (The Official Atomist Blog)

 ## Support